Alluitsup Paa: History

 The Alluitsup Paa area was the southern point of a district known to the Norse as Vatnahverfi during the 10th–15th centuries.
 There are seven known sites from the Norse period within a few kilometres of the modern village, although the Norse generally preferred to settle further inland.

-The settlement was founded as the trading station Sydprøven ("South Prøven") in 1830, to distinguish it from Nordprøven ("North Prøven", modern day Narsaq) which had been established earlier the same year.
-The Greenlandic name simply means "outside of Alluitsoq", further giving emphasis to the now-abandoned village of Alluitsoq.
+The settlement was founded as the trading station Sydprøven ("South Prøven") in 1830, to distinguish it from Nordprøven ("North Prøven", modern-day Narsaq), which had been established earlier the same year.
+The original Inuit Greenlandic name means "the mouth of the fjord of Alluitsoq", further giving emphasis to the now-abandoned village of Alluitsoq, in Inuit Greenlandic meaning "the place of no seal breathing wholes in the ice".

-Until December 31, 2008, the town was the second-largest population center of Nanortalik Municipality in the Kitaa amt.
-On January 1, 2009, Alluitsup Paa became part of the Kujalleq municipality, when the Kitaa amt, as well as the municipalities of Narsaq, Qaqortoq, and Nanortalik ceased to exist as administrative entities.
+Until 31 December 2008, the town was the second-largest population center of Nanortalik Municipality in the Kitaa amt.
+On 1 January 2009, Alluitsup Paa became part of the Kujalleq municipality when the Kitaa amt, as well as the municipalities of Narsaq, Qaqortoq, and Nanortalik, ceased to exist as administrative entities.

 Before the municipal reform of 2009, Alluitsup Paa was Greenland's largest settlement without municipal status.

 Uunartoq geothermal springs

-On the Uunartoq Island in the vicinity of the town there are geothermal springs with temperatures between 34 and 38 degrees Celsius.
+On the Uunartoq Island, in the vicinity of the town, there are geothermal springs with temperatures between 34 and 38 degrees Celsius.
 There are drifting icebergs and many whales offshore.

-Qerrortuut Inuit ruins of previous settlements from late 18th and early 19th centuries can be found to the west of the village, on the same island.
+Qerrortuut, Inuit ruins of previous settlements from late 18th and early 19th centuries, can be found to the west of the village, on the same island.
 There are also ruins of a nunnery built near the hot springs after Greenland was first introduced to Christianity around 1000, and is the site where the Uunartoq Disc was discovered.

 Infrastructure and economy

 Infrastructure

-The school aged children attend the local Atuarfik Anders Nielsen school.
+The school-aged children attend the local Atuarfik Anders Nielsen school.
 The school has 50 pupils in 11 grades.
 The school also operates a small sports hall, and it has its own dentist.
-Due to the relatively large size of the school it has its own headmaster.
+Due to the relatively large size of the school, it has its own headmaster.

-The trading conglomerate KNI operates a Pilersuisoq supermarket in the village and there are two smaller kiosks for purchase of smaller items.
+The trading conglomerate KNI operates a Pilersuisoq supermarket in the village, and there are two smaller kiosks for purchase of smaller items.
 There is also a post office and an Internet-café.
 The village also houses a first-aid clinic and a dentist.
 The dentist operates in conjunction with the local school.